Join Us

 Application Areas:

 ABS is used in various consumer products, including toys, household appliances, and sporting goods.
-The material is popular in the toy industry due to its ability to be easily moulded into various shapes and sizes.
+The material is popular in the toy industry due to its ability to be easily molded into various shapes and sizes.
 ABS is also commonly used in household appliances such as vacuum cleaners, blenders, and coffee makers due to its high impact resistance and dimensional stability.
 In the sporting goods industry, ABS is used to make helmets, golf club heads, and other equipment that requires high impact resistance.

 Some examples include: